-- If you want RapidComm to launch with every Windows startup, select the Run RapidComm at Windows startup check box.
+- If you want the RapidComm program to launch with every Windows startup, select the Run RapidComm at Windows startup check box.
 Then click Finish. - If you do not want RapidComm to start every time you start Windows, simply click Finish.

-31.You will see this screen.
+31. You will see this screen.